 Students may be required to submit their resume and a cover letter through Handshake when applying for a job posting.
 Supervisors should then conduct a professional interview when selecting and hiring student employees.
-Supervisors must ensure that the same questions and procedure is followed for each candidate.
+Supervisors must ensure that questions and procedures used are legally appropriate, equitable, and consistent for each candidate.